Beach Monitoring

 Beach water becomes contaminated when rainwater washes pollutants (like animal feces, fertilizer, pesticides, and trash) from the beach sand, yards, farms, and streets into the lake water.
 Pollutants can also come from sewage treatment plants and septic tanks that are not working properly.
 The pollutants contain microorganisms that can cause human illness.
 Microorganisms are tiny living creatures that are too small to see with your eyes, so you can’t tell if the water is clean by looking at it.
 Not all of them are bad, but some can make you sick.
 Some microorganisms that can be found in beach water include bacteria, viruses, worms, and protozoa.

 Bacteria can lead to infections, diarrhea, and stomach aches.
 Viruses can cause fever, colds, and intestinal infections.
 Some illnesses caused by worms have symptoms such as coughing, chest pain, fever, vomiting and restlessness.
-While protozoa can cause intestinal infections, stomach cramps and skin rashes.
+While protozoa can cause intestinal infections, stomach cramps, and skin rashes.

 Higher than normal E. coli numbers can be expected after heavy rainstorms, especially if large numbers of geese and gulls frequent a beach.
 Rainstorms wash bird droppings and other contaminants from the beach into the lake water, increasing the amount of E. coli in the water.
 Symptoms of exposure to E. coli include gastrointestinal problems such as nausea and diarrhea.